Shane Kenneth Maloney: West End Gang

 Maloney was born in Montreal, where he is alleged to be the illegitimate son of Frank Ryan by his mistress, Sandra Maloney.
 In 1989, his mother moved to the Lower Mainland of British Columbia, where he grew up.
 In 2019, he told the National Parole Board: "I started selling weed when I was a kid at my mother's house...I wanted to go back to Montreal and my mom wasn't having it, so I was trying to be difficult".
 Maloney described his mother as a heavy drinker who was verbally abusive.
 When he was 15, his mother grew tired him of selling marijuana out of her house, and called the police, leading to his first criminal conviction.
 At the age of 16, he was expelled from high school and he returned to his hometown of Montreal.

-In 1997, he was crippled in an accident and has been confided to a wheelchair.
-His nickname of "Wheels" relates to his status as a man who lives in a wheelchair.
+In 1997, he was disabled in an accident and has used wheelchair since.
+His nickname of "Wheels" relates to his status as a man who uses a wheelchair.
 Maloney described himself as being depressed and full of rage at the world as a result of being paralyzed.
 Maloney used the insurance payments relating to his accident to invest in condos and in a fertilizer manufacturing company, both of which paid off handsomely.
 Maloney purchased luxury condos on Nuns' Island and in the West End of Vancouver along with a farm in North Glengarry.
 Maloney served as a promoter for Montreal nightclubs, which led him to start selling drugs.
 In 2001, Gerald Matticks, the boss of the West End Gang, was convicted of trafficking in narcotics.
 Maloney has been described in media reports as being the new boss of the West End Gang.

 Maloney started to collect guns after obtaining a firearms permit in 2006.
 Maloney purchased 90 guns legally which included AR-15 semi-automatic rifles and handguns plus a number of illegal guns.
 He told the parole board: "I started collecting guns, legally and illegally.
 I enjoyed the engineering aspects of firearms.
 It's kind of fascinating to me why they work".
 Maloney denies being a member of the West End Gang and claims to be the victim of anti-Irish prejudice as he denies that the West End Gang even exists.
 In 2019, Maloney told the Parole Board: "I just happen to be Irish...I don't view myself as that [a West End Gang member].
 I think it's more of a police name".